AlinaChenjiayi/Group2ProjectFA23/README.md

 - We first add a new column called ID with unique values.
 Then, we convert the timestamp column to datetime format that's suitable for S3 and Amazon forecast.
 - Secondly, we modify the column names to remove spaces and special characters.
 We also convert the column names to **lower case**.
 This is required for Amazon Forecast.
 - Finally, we perform train-test split with ratio 80%-20% and export to csv file.
-For detailed walkthrough of the data loading and preprocessing process, you can refer to **xxxx**
+For detailed walkthrough of the data loading and preprocessing process, you can refer to [Blog](https://github.com/AlinaChenjiayi/Group2ProjectFA23/blob/main/Blog.html)

 ### Architecture Overview
 - ![Diagram](./ArcD.jpg)